-Students on a Faculty/Student Contract should refer to the contract for specific requirements in order to earn course credit.
-Track A students can disregard the requirements for Track B students below.
+Students on a Faculty/Student Contract should refer to their contract for the specific requirements to earn course credit.
+Track A students should disregard the requirements for Track B students below.

 Track B

 1. Achieve the required number of hours of work during the term.